The Training Programme

 Assessment

-An assessment of the training programme is through written academic assignments, and also the successful completion of the teaching placements.
+An assessment of the training programme is through written academic assignments and the successful completion of the teaching placements.

 Examples of written assignments: